Sunscreens

 The European Commission concluded available evidence suggests zinc oxide and titanium dioxide nanoparticles can be considered safe for use on the skin as sunscreens up to a concentration of 25 percent.
 This does not apply to sprayable products, which might be inhaled.

-According to the New Zealand Dermatological Society (NZDSI) physical sunscreens have an excellent safety profile and have not been found to be systematically absorbed even when used as nanoparticles on normal skin.
+According to the New Zealand Dermatological Society (NZDSI) physical sunscreens have an excellent safety profile.
 However, it cautions against physical aerosol sunscreens because of the respiratory risk from inhalation.

 With cosmetic products, which include sunscreens, nanoparticle ingredients are required to be labelled.
 The word “nano” must appear in brackets after the ingredient.
 However, if a sunscreen complies with Australian regulations, this isn’t required and products don’t need to declare the ingredients’ particle size.